 - Daughter: I know!
 That’s all I am taking.
 I have to make sure I have enough choices though.

 - Mother: You do not need another bag.
 Use the one you have.
 If you can’t fit everything in there, then it doesn’t need to come with you.

 - Co-worker 1: We can’t load this up with unnecessary things.

 - Co-worker 2: I agree.
 We only need the simple bare (bear) necessities.

 - Co-worker 1: Exactly!
 Let’s see what we can take off to lighten the load and get it down to the specified weight.

 Alternatives to “Bear Necessities”

-There are many words or phrases that you can use to replace the phrase “bare (bear) necessities” in a conversation to convey the same meaning.
+There are many words or phrases that you can use to replace the helpful idiom “bare (bear) necessities” in a conversation to convey the same meaning.
 Some of the substitute words or phrases you can use include: